vinceumo/todo/tutorial.md

 ## Create and edit a todo

-This tutorial is almost finished, in this last part we are going to create two features:
+The UI of our app is almost finished, we still need to:

 - Create a new todo in a list
 - Edit and delete an existing todo